Blog

 Michael holds a Bachelor and Master of Architecture from QUT.
 His experience spans aged care, government, hospitality, and multi-residential projects across both traditional and D&C contracts.
 Formerly an Associate leading full project delivery, Michael brings extensive technical knowledge and practical insight to every stage of the design process.

-Designing or renovating a home is exciting, until you hit the approvals stage.
-Building regulations, overlays, and permit pathways can feel complex, but they play a crucial role in ensuring your home is safe, compliant, and built to last.
+Designing or renovating a custom home is an exciting journey, until you hit the red tape.
+Dealing with town planning, overlays, and building approvals can quickly feel overwhelming.
+However, understanding the rules of your local council is a crucial part of ensuring your home is compliant, safe, and built to last.

-This is where an architect becomes invaluable.
-Rather than leaving you to interpret codes or approval requirements alone, architects translate regulations into clear design decisions, helping your project start on the right footing.
+This is where an experienced architect becomes invaluable.
+Rather than leaving you to interpret the Brisbane City Council (BCC) City Plan on your own, an architect translates these complex codes into clear design decisions, ensuring your project starts on the right foot without costly delays.

-How Architects Navigate Codes and Residential Building Requirements
+How Architects Navigate Overlays and Town Planning Rules

-At Invilla, we stay across updates to the National Construction Code (NCC), state legislation, and local planning rules.
-For residential projects, this may include:
+At Invilla, we stay constantly updated on the National Construction Code (NCC), state legislation, and local council planning rules.
+For residential projects, we frequently navigate site-specific constraints, including:

 Flood and overland flow overlays